Personal cheat on Docker Basics

 23.7.3 Image Caching

-Instead of copying the entire repo, can have a local cache
+Instead of copying the entire repo, can have a local cache for local teams.

 Any number of distributed caches can exist in a registry.